iwankoTG/udacity/p11_CarND-Capstone/writeup_Capstone.md

         rate.sleep()
 ```

-###1.3 Rate change
+#### 1.3 Rate change
-In the walkthrough, a rate in rospy.Rate(50) was given as 50.
-As Steven and Aaron discussed that 50Hz was too fast.
-I changed it from 50 to 30Hz.
-It worked when I had not used camera images, but once I put the camera on, the vehicle started to wiggle and move out of the waypoints.
-When I changed the rate from 30Hz to 10Hz, the vehicle moved correctly even when the camera was turned on, and it stopped properly at the red traffic light.
+In the walkthrough, the rate of rospy.Rate(50) was given as 50.
+As Steven and Aaron said that 50Hz was too fast, I changed it from 50Hz to 30Hz.
+It worked when I was not using the camera images, but when I put on the camera, the vehicle started shaking and moving from the waypoints.
+Therefore, I changed the rate from 30Hz to 10Hz.
+As a result, the vehicle moved properly when the camera was turned on and stopped properly at the red light.

 ![alt text][image1]
 ![alt text][image2]

 ### 2. Make Classifier
-Next, I tried to add classifier.
-As pretrained models were provided in Sec10, I planned to use those pretrained models to detect traffic lights, and classify them in red, yellow and blue using color information within the detected region.
+Since Sec10 provided pre-trained models, I planned to use those models to detect traffic lights.
+After the detection, using the color information in the detected area, I planned to classify them in red, yellow and green.

 #### 2.1 Traffic light detection
-I compared processing speed and accuracy to select the best pretrained model from ssd, rfcn, faster rcnn given in sec10.
+I compared the processing speed and accuracy and selected the optimal pre-trained model from the ssd, rfcn, faster rcnn provided in sec10.

 |  number of particles |   speed     |   accuracy  |
 |:--------------------:|:-----------:|:-----------:|